Sinhika/SimpleOres2/README.md

 TO-DO
 -----
 * update or move the SimpleOres, etc. wiki - in progress.
+* Move SimpleOres Aesthetics items from Aesthetics to Simple Ores (in progress).
+* Add Stonecutter recipes where necessary.
+* add slabs for metal blocks and brick blocks.
 * add textures and ore generation for onyx ore in magma block, basalt, other nether blocks?
 (Blackstone onyx ore is just sadistic).
 * fix copper buckets vis-a-vis fluids.
 When I make sense out of fluid containers.
 * added SimpleOres items to villager, trader trade menus.